 NAG and AAFV on Sept 27 – October 5, 2019 in St. Louis, Missouri.

 We are excited to be a part of this joint conference and hope you will be as well.
 This event will bring together the best exotic pet, zoo and wildlife veterinarians to contribute to the scientific, continuing education, networking and hands-on learning that make our careers enriching and fulfilling.

-AAFV Conference Registration is Now OPEN!
+AAFV Conference Registration DEADLINE IS

 Go to our 2019 AAFV Conference subpage for link and more conference information

 The American Association of Fish Veterinarians Announces

 The American Association of Fish Veterinarians is pleased to announce 5 recipients of their scholarship.
 All of the applicants were well qualified which made the committee’s task of narrowing the list down to five difficult.
 AAFV is appreciative of the scholarship money they received from Dr. Hugh Mitchell, Dr. Stephen Reichley, Dr. Stacey Pulver, Dr. Thomas Waltzek, Dr. Janet Whaley, Dr. Johnny Shelley, Dr. Lester Khoo, Dr. Timothy Kniffen, and Merck.
 Their contributions help further aquatic veterinary medicine.